This excursion is especially designed for those who wish to enjoy a day through the highlights of the Etruscan villages: Tarquinia, Ceri & Cerveteri.

 A visit of the Tarquinia’s Archeological Museum and the necropolis of Tarquinia is a must for archaeology lovers.
 The museum has one of Italy’s best collections of Etruscan finds, including a fabulous group of terra-cotta winged horses from the 4th century BC.
 You’ll also see Etruscan sarcophagi and statues.
 The necropolis of Tarquinia, also known as Monterozzi, contains 6,000 graves cut in the rock.

 It is famous for its 200 painted tombs, the earliest of which date from the 7th century BC.

 From Tarquinia we’ll retrace our steps to Ceri, a castle-city also founded by the Etruscans still very well preserved and really fascinating.
-There your chauffeur/guide can recommend a great local restaurant where we could have a traditional lunch, and besides enjoying the food we can go down to the cellar to taste some of the local wines.
+There your tour driver can recommend a great local restaurant where we could have a traditional lunch, and besides enjoying the food we can go down to the cellar to taste some of the local wines.

 After lunch you can spend some time to stroll around Borgo di Ceri where you will admire monument such as the Romanesque Church of the Madonna di Ceri venerated the cult of goddess of Vesta.

 Then we will continue to Cerveteri where you can visit the necropolis of Cerveteri, often referred to as a “city of the dead,” is quite large and has been planned with the same organization as a town.
 The most famous attraction of Cerveteri is the Necropoli della Banditaccia, which has been declared by UNESCO a World Heritage Site together with the necropolis in Tarquinia.
 It covers an area of 400 ha, of which 10 ha can be visited, encompassing a total of 1,000 tombs often housed in characteristic mounds.
 It is the largest ancient necropolis in the Mediterranean area.